SoftInstigate/restheart-website/why.md

 RESTHeart provides a strong security module for authentication, authorization, and data caching.
 It allows to effectively manage content and its metadata, such as images, tags, categories, geo-localized data, audios and videos, allowing to access them through a clean REST API.

 {: .text-justify}
-> In most scenarios RESTHeart can be the perfect server-side backend for Mobile and Web applications, so that frontend developers can focus on building User Interfaces.
+> In most scenarios RESTHeart is the perfect backend microservice for Mobile and Web applications, so that frontend developers can focus on building User Interfaces.

 {: .mt-5}
 # A bit of history: the death of SOAP Web Services